 Film must not have not been previously submitted to DCISFF.

-Films in any language other than English must be subtitled in English.
+Films in any language other than English must be subtitled in English (burned in).

 Industrial films, music videos and public service announcements are not eligible.